Cost of Living Advice

 The Waffle Club Community Cafe

-Burnham on sea Methodist church
+Burnham on sea Methodist church-community fridge

 Free school meals – holidays